suresach/sync_devices/README.md

     - You can make a virtual environment though the project does not use external dependencies.

     - The folder 'device_a' should be in one device and 'device_b' in another.

+    - Set the IP address of device_a (containing server.py in the header of client.py)

+    - Create a few random files in both the folders (the files to be synced)

     - Run the files server.py and client.py on the two devices using: